MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 16. Checkout Page     <a name="checkoutpage"></a>
 The Checkout Page shows the form to complete the order and the order summary.
+If you have previously clicked to save your delivery information on profile, this information will be already filled in.
 You can adjust your bag or you can complete your order.
 When the user has successfully entered all their details correctly, a spinner feature will show while the purchase is being processed.
-In some cases a popup will show in order to save your details.
+In some cases a popup will be shown to allow the user to authenthicate their card.
+With Stripe there is added validation to ensure the card details have been entered correctly.

 <br>